TumbaYoumba/clonebob/README.md

         file: 'pipelines.yml'
 ```

-## To scan your code with specific parameters
+## How to trigger pipelines with specific parameters

 Look [here](integration_templates/detailed_integration.yml) if you need more parameters